n7consulting/jeyser-site/source/install.md

 We recommend the use of Ubuntu as your server Operating System.
 Our automatic install scripts are only tested on Ubuntu.

-There are 2 ways to install Jeyser :

- - **The easy :** suited for beginners or non technical people, Docker
- - **The custom :** requires some correct Linux and Apache knowledge.

 ## Docker